 - Norway is a leading force in human rights and hosts the Oslo Freedom Forum

-- Sweden’s concept of Lagom means that Swedes base their entire lives around moderation rather than excess.
+- Sweden’s concept of Lagom means that Swedes base their entire lives around moderation rather than excess

 Denmark has a diverse population that includes Scandinavian, Inuit, Faroese, German, Turkish, Iranian and Somali nationalities.
 Danish is the official language, and English is the most prevalent second language.
-Faroese, Greenlandic (which is an Inuit dialect) and German are also spoken.
+Faroese, Greenlandic (which is an Inuit language) and German are also spoken.

 The Royal Norwegian Embassy in London carried out a social media campaign in 2011 in an effort to help change the perception of Norway.
 The Embassy was concerned that the nation had a boring image, and set about promoting Norwegian designers, musicians and cultural events to the rest of the world.